KIT-IAI/SDM_KITModelViewer/Documentation/CityGML_GlobalBuildingAtlas.md

 ## New request option with KITModelViewer version 7.6 :
-Starting with version 7.6 of the KITModelViewer, there is a direct menu option for data request under “Connect to” in the main menu.
+Starting with version 7.6 of the KITModelViewer, there is a direct menu option for data request under <kbd>Connect to</kbd> in the main menu.